 Are there metadata standards in place in your organization?

 Many of the organization have standards for metadata.
 Some of the standards mentioned by respondents included Dublin core standard, World Meteorological Organization (WMO) standard.
 Some stated that metadata standard available for land use map location (e.g., region, zone, district, and kebele), name, age and sex of farmers, code for each farmer, size of farmland, farm ID.

+There are no centrally agreed on and regulated metadata standards.

 What is the format of the data you provide?

-LSC data are provided in variety of format including leaflet, brochure, manual, GIS vector, GIS raster
+LSC data are provided in variety of formats including, amongsd others: leaflets, brochures, manuals, GIS vectors, GIS raster

 csv, image and flat text, plain tables such as MS Excel, csv, land use map, pdf format, pictures provided in TIFF, JPEG, aerial photograph.